organicaudio/useful-code-snippets2/docs/raspberry.md

 ## docker images for rp

-Docker images which run on the raspberry pi need to be compiled for arm processor architecture.
+In order to run on a rp a docker image need to be compiled for arm processor architecture.
+You can find a list of supported cpu architectures for docker [here](https://github.com/docker-library/official-images#architectures-other-than-amd64).
+To find out which architecture your rp has [see](https://de.wikipedia.org/wiki/Raspberry_Pi#Hardware).
+E.g. a rp 2 mod B uses a ARMv7 architecture.

 - [open-jdk](https://hub.docker.com/r/balenalib/raspberry-pi-openjdk)